BlockScience/PocketMathSpec/README.md

 3. Servicer Relay Rewards: Rewards for servicers doing work
 4. Servicer Stake Burn: Slashing for servicers who do not perform
 5. Servicer Jailing: Behavior for additonal incentive to perform
+6. Validator Staking: Behaviors for validators staking into the network
+7. Validator Block Reward: Rewards allocated on a block basis
+8. Validator Stake Burn: Slashing from bad behavior
+9. Validator Jailing: The process of jailing a validator for bad behavior
+10. Validator Transaction Fees: Provide validators with an additional incentive for producing blocks

 ### Entity Modeling